Franklalalala/AlphaNet/README.md

 ### Basic Usage

 The settings are put into a config file, you can see the json files provided as example, or see comments in `alphanet/config.py` for some help.
-Our code is based on pytorch-lightning, and in this version we provide command line interaction.
+Our code is based on pytorch-lightning, and in this version we provide command line interaction, which makes AlphaNet easier to use.
+However if you are already familar with python and torch, which is not that hard, it would be great to use the model in a torch way and do further exploration.
 In all there are 4 commands:
 1. Train a model:

 ```bash